-Our vineyards span the width of the beautiful county of Sussex, in the South of England.
-We are very fortunate to have a variety of soil types giving us a multitude of stylistic elements to play with when blending our wines.
+Our Sussex vineyards span the width of this beautiful County in the South of England.
+In these picture-perfect locations, we are very fortunate to have a variety of soil types giving us a multitude of stylistic elements to play with when blending our award-winning sparkling English wines.

 Our oldest vines were planted in 2006 and we tend over 200,000 vines annually.
 To manage our estates we have a full-time vineyard team, who use their wealth of experience to ensure we produce the best possible fruit for our wines.
-These guys are the unsung heroes behind the Roebuck Estates wines.
+These guys are the unsung heroes behind our Roebuck Estates award-winning fizz!

-Upperton is located close to the village of Tillington to the West of Petworth and has the most magnificent southerly views towards the South Downs.
+Upperton is located close to the village of Tillington to the West of Petworth in Sussex and has the most magnificent southerly views towards the South Downs.